BerryConcept/works-of-music/Compilation 1 - Born to Vocalize (生而为歌)/README.md

 > Vocaloid Tuner: BerryConcept<br/>

 Work in progress since 01/2018<br/>
-Demo segment of the refrain piece is included in this repo.
+Demo segment of the refrain is included in this repo.

 ### Other songs coming up soon ...